 “I’ll get the ingredients,” I muttered.
 “You prepare the cauldron.”
 I glanced up and saw Snape nod slightly before I slid out of my chair and hurried to the ingredients cabinet.
 I met Nicola over there.

 “Do you think Slughorn will believe me if I say I have a feeling this is going to end horribly and we should all just stick to making Pepperup potions at our normal desks?”
 I asked, rummaging for my ingredients.
+My previous excitement had evaporated and now I was just dreading returning to my desk.
 Nicola chuckled.

 “You’ll be okay Lily.
 Just keep your head down and get the hell out of here as fast as possible when the bell goes,” she replied moving off, laden down with everything.

-“Who’s your partner?”
+“Who’s your partner again?”
 I called after her.
 She turned around and grimaced.

 I sniggered, “good luck.”